Deltares/hydromt/docs/user_guide/data_prepare_cat.rst

 To read a raster dataset from a multiple file netcdf archive the following data entry is used, where the ``kwargs`` are passed to :py:func:`xarray.open_mfdataset` (or :py:func:`xarray.open_zarr` for zarr data).
-In case the CRS cannot be infered from the netcdf data it is defined here.
+In case the CRS cannot be inferred from the netcdf data it should be defined with the ``crs`` option here.
 The path to multiple files can be set using a sting glob or several keys, see description of the ``path`` argument in the :ref:`yaml file description <data_yaml>`.
 In this example additional renaming and unit conversion preprocessing steps are added to